khulnasoft/integrations-core/strimzi/README.md

 _Available for Agent versions >6.0_

 Strimzi logs can be collected from the different Strimzi pods through Kubernetes.
-Collecting logs is disabled by default in the Datadog Agent.
+Collecting logs is disabled by default in the Khulnasoft Agent.
 To enable it, see [Kubernetes Log Collection][16].

 See the [Autodiscovery Integration Templates][3] for guidance on applying the parameters below.